Get information about B.C's Ventilation Index and the rules on open burning.

 - How long you can burn

 The Ventilation Index Forecast Widget allows an organization's website to share an up-to-date forecast for their chosen zone.
-Find out how to add this widget to your website.

 For historical reports, visit the ventilation index archive.

 - Before burning, check the BCWS Fire Bans and Prohibitions

 - Other outdoor burning rules are in the Open Burning Smoke Control Regulation

 A custom ventilation forecast predicts how smoke and other pollutants may spread in a specific area.